Fikayomi31/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that creates a directory name
+A script that a creates